raykpridgen/ClubCentric/README.md

 As a [user] I want [a last meeting date] so that [I can see if a club is still active]

-As a [club leader] I want [an introduction document] so that [when we collab with another club, we get a brief rundown of what their club does/what it’s like]
+As a [club leader] I want [an introduction document] so that [when we collab with another club, we get a brief rundown of what their club does/what it is like]